 There are a plethora of exciting tours available during this more agreeable part of the year, such as:

-With the long days, you can fit in more hours of sightseeing, driving around, and doing activities to max out your holiday time in Iceland.
+With the long days, you can fit in more hours of sightseeing, driving around, and doing activities to maximize your holiday time in Iceland.

-If you rent a car and travel late at night, fewer people will be around, so you can see destinations in stunning twilight colors and with much thinner crowds.
+If you rent a budget car and travel late at night, fewer people will be around, so you can see destinations in stunning twilight colors and with much smaller crowds.

 It’s possible to travel everywhere in Iceland during the summer, whereas some areas are inaccessible during the winter months.

 The Icelandic Highlands is one example of a region only accessible from late June or early July until September.

 Due to heavy snow and bad weather, it may be difficult to access the Westfjords and even some parts of North and East Iceland at the height of winter.